abdullahnz/Scheduler/README.md

     $ python3 scheduler.py
     ```
 7. You'll see `schedule.ics` file.
-8. The last step is you need to import `schedule.ics` to your google calendar.
+8. Import `schedule.ics` to your google calendar.